-I serve as a technical expert and security advisor at the Washington Post where I co-author articles and blog posts about the Snowden documents and other developments in privacy news.
-I also appear in the occasional video segment explaining or demonstrating relevant technology.
+Below are stories from my time as a technical expert and security advisor at the Washington Post where I co-authored articles about the Snowden documents and other privacy news.
+I also appear in the occasional video segment explaining the stories.

 Articles on the Snowden Files

 |Privacy watchdog’s next target: the least-known but biggest aspect of NSA surveillance The Privacy and Civil Liberties Oversight Board plans to review signals intelligence collection under Executive Order 12333.
 Read our analysis here.|